PhantomSabre/Fast-Region-Swap/README.md

 - Remembers your user name for other regions if "remember me" was selected.
 - Automatically runs League of Legends.

 1.)
 Upon creating, place the .exe file in your Riot Games/League of Legends folder.
+Under releases you can download the executable itself.

 2.)
 Run and select your region of choice by selecting the appropriate number.